flin3500/Learn-Python/README.md

 # 01 Procedure Oriented

-In this file, it talk about all of the python basic.
+In this folder, it talk about all of the python basic.

 ### 1.1 Basic